CVUA-RRW/FooDMe/docs/userguide/database.md

 ## BLAST database

-The sequence comparison step as implemented uses the BLAST tool.
+The sequence comparison step as implemented uses the BLAST command line tools.
 This requires that the nucleotide database is indexed and formatted in a BLAST-specific way.

 ### Preformatted databases

 A large pre-formatted nucleotide sequence database is freely available from the NCBI servers.
-The BLAST NT database contains a collection of sequences from different sources and can be downloaded directly for the [NCBI servers](https://ftp.ncbi.nlm.nih.gov/blast/db/).
+The BLAST NT database contains a collection of sequences from different sources and can be downloaded directly from the [NCBI servers](https://ftp.ncbi.nlm.nih.gov/blast/db/).

 A script to fetch the BLAST NT database and additional required taxonomic definitions is available with FooDMe: